Torpedo: Direct damage

-Bubble jet effect
+Bubble-jet effect

-The bubble jet effect occurs when a mine or torpedo detonates in the water a short distance away from the targeted ship.
+The bubble-jet effect occurs when a mine or torpedo detonates in the water a short distance away from the targeted ship.
 The explosion creates a bubble in the water, and due to the pressure difference, the bubble will collapse from the bottom.
 The bubble is buoyant, and so it rises towards the surface.
 If the bubble reaches the surface as it collapses, it can create a pillar of water that can go over a hundred meters into the air (a "columnar plume").
 If conditions are right and the bubble collapses onto the ship's hull, the damage to the ship can be extremely serious; the collapsing bubble forms a high-energy jet that can break a meter-wide hole straight through the ship, flooding one or more compartments, and is capable of breaking smaller ships apart.
 The crew in the areas hit by the pillar are usually killed instantly.
 Other damage is usually limited.

-The Baengnyeong incident, in which ROKS Cheonan broke in half and sank off the coast South Korea in 2010, was caused by the bubble jet effect, according to an international investigation.
+The Baengnyeong incident, in which ROKS Cheonan broke in half and sank off the coast South Korea in 2010, was caused by the bubble-jet effect, according to an international investigation.

 Shock effect

 If the torpedo detonates at a distance from the ship, and especially under the keel, the change in water pressure causes the ship to resonate.
 This is frequently the most deadly type of explosion if it is strong enough.
 The whole ship is dangerously shaken and everything on board is tossed around.
-Engines rip from their beds, cables from their holders, etc. A badly shaken ship usually sinks quickly, with hundreds, or even thousands of small leaks all over the ship and no way to power the pumps.
+Engines rip from their beds, cables from their holders, etc. A badly shaken ship usually sinks quickly, with hundreds or even thousands of small leaks all over the ship and no way to power the pumps.
 The crew fares no better, as the violent shaking tosses them around.
 This shaking is powerful enough to cause disabling injury to knees and other joints in the body, particularly if the affected person stands on surfaces connected directly to the hull (such as steel decks).

 The resulting gas cavitation and shock-front-differential over the width of the human body is sufficient to stun or kill divers.

 Control surfaces and hydrodynamics

 Control surfaces are essential for a torpedo to maintain its course and depth.
 A homing torpedo also needs to be able to outmaneuver a target.
-Good hydrodynamics are needed for it to attain high speed efficiently and also to give a long range since the torpedo has limited stored energy.
+Good hydrodynamics are needed for it to attain high speed efficiently and also to give a long range, since the torpedo has limited stored energy.

 Launch platforms and launchers

-Torpedoes may be launched from submarines, surface ships, helicopters and fixed-wing aircraft, unmanned naval mines and naval fortresses.
-They are also used in conjunction with other weapons; for example, the Mark 46 torpedo used by the United States is the warhead section of the ASROC (Anti-Submarine ROCket) and the CAPTOR mine (CAPsulated TORpedo) is a submerged sensor platform which releases a torpedo when a hostile contact is detected.
+Torpedoes may be launched from submarines, surface ships, helicopters, and fixed-wing aircraft, unmanned naval mines, and naval fortresses.
+They are also used in conjunction with other weapons; for example, the Mark 46 torpedo used by the United States is the warhead section of the ASROC, a kind of anti-submarine missile; the CAPTOR mine (CAPsulated TORpedo) is a submerged sensor platform which releases a torpedo when a hostile contact is detected.